 Complimentary instructional “learning” videos are also available on this web site to facilitate the initial learning steps for each skill.
 Together, our hands-on learning materials provides the integrated task training experience that will appeal to medical students, residents, nurses and nursing students, and mid-level providers.

 As an active trauma surgeon and surgical educator, John noted several years ago that there was a need for learning systems and task trainers that could provide the learner with all of the materials necessary for learning a single surgical procedure to an acceptable level of competence.
 In response to this perceived need, he started Sim*Vivo, LLC, specifically to provide learners the opportunity for deliberate and distributive practice to best learn the tasks at hand.
 Affordability was also another key concept in his quest to provide simulation laboratories and individual learners the best equipment and supplies at prices far under those currently on the market.
 In the past year, he opened Sim*Supply as a subsidiary to solely focus high quality supplies that would eliminate the need to scour the OR and hospital for outdated or discarded materials.
 He has recently developed additional learning systems for dissection skills and GI anastomosis.
 On the drawing board are plans for modules focused on vascular repair and anastomosis, and flap manipulation.
 If you have questions or suggestions, please contact him at John@sim-vivo.com.
 Dr. Fortune is still a busy trauma and critical care surgeon so it might take a few days to respond!

-Neely is in charge of all of the social media, manufacturing, shipping operations and product quality for Sim*Vivo.
+Neely runs of all of the shipping operations, manufacturing, marketing and product quality for Sim*Vivo.
 In short, she is the person that gets everything done.
 She has a background in marketing and promotion, management, and biology.
 You can contact Neely for any social media, promotional, or marketing inquires.

 Rebecca D. Tinker